 End of our guided tour/ transfer to Cochem or Metz

-If you continue on the bike and barge trip on the Moselle, this is a day of transfer to Cochem or Metz.
+If you continue on the bike and barge trip on the Moselle, this is a day of the transfer to the IRIS in Cochem or Metz.

 Our first three nights in Limburg (NL)

 Our luxurious family-run hotel in the little village of Slenaken offers a great start to the trip.
 Offers more to relax&enjoy your holiday.
 Indoor swimming pool and jacuzzi, outdoor tennis court, fitness room, strolling through the village or just enjoying the quiet terraces…..it’s there to enjoy.
 Rooms are very pleasant and the chef will serve a nice dinner every night we stay here.

 more about the first hotel